asc1535/crate/blackbox/docs/general/dql/selects.rst

    shadow the table columns are used.

    Grouping on multi-value fields doesn't work.
 If such a field is encountered during a group by operation an error is thrown.
+However, grouping for an individual field from within a multi-value column will work.

    Additionally, grouping can only be applied to columns with a plain index, which is the default for all columns.